Chapter 11 How are values related

 Indeed, the global surface temperature in the last 60 years seem to be well approximated with a linear trend.
 The lowest datapoint in this figure is in early 1960-s, and the highest in 2023.

 But how strong exactly is the trend?
 One can just look at the figure and estimate that the temperature seems to have been increasing from -0.25 to +0.8 or so through the last 60 years, i.e. 0.175 degrees per decade.
-But it would be nice to get the exact number without the laborious calculations.
-This is exactly what we can do with linear regression.
+But it would be nice to get the exact number without manual calculations.
+This is the exact question that linear regression can answer.
+In R, you can use the lm() function for this task (see Section 11.3.3 for details):

 ##